cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### expand\_message\_xmd {#hashtofield-expand-xmd}

 The expand\_message\_xmd function produces a uniformly random byte string using a cryptographic hash function H that outputs b bits.
-For security, H must meet the following requirements:
+For security, H MUST meet the following requirements:

 - The number of bits output by H MUST be b >= 2 * k, for k the target